 OVERVIEW: The philanthropic vehicle of billionaire Bruce Halle, the founder of Discount Tire, and his wife Diane, the Diane & Bruce Halle Foundation does most of its grantmaking in Arizona, with particular interests in fighting homelessness, providing justice, and supporting human services.

-PROFILE: Established in 2002, the Diane & Bruce Halle Foundation is the philanthropic vehicle of Bruce Halle, the founder of Discount Tire, and his wife Diane, are currently worth $6 billion.
-Halle is the man behind Discount Tire, the world's largest independent tire and wheel retailer.
+PROFILE: Established in 2002, the Diane & Bruce Halle Foundation is the philanthropic vehicle of Bruce Halle, the founder of Discount Tire, and his wife, Diane.
+Discount Tire is the world's largest independent tire and wheel retailer.
 Halle attended Eastern Michigan University and launched his first Discount Tire more than half a century ago in Ann Arbor.
 Today, Discount Tire has more than 850 locations in 25 states.
-The Halles live in Paradise Valley, Arizona, and founded the Diane and Bruce Halle Foundation in 2002.
-Discount Tire engages in charity as well.
+The Halles live in Paradise Valley, Arizona, and Discount Tire engages in corporate charity as well.
 The funder invests “time and talent to collaborate with our network of resources to solve issues rather than support agencies.”
 Grantmaking areas of interest are human services, education, health and medicine, arts and culture, homelessness, social justice, hunger, religion, and scholarship.

-The Diane & Bruce Halle Foundation does not accept unsolicited proposals.
-However, grantseekers can submit an online summary of their organization and the project to firstname.lastname@example.org.
-Before doing so, visit the foundation’s funding inquiries page.
+The Diane & Bruce Halle Foundation accepts unsolicited concept proposals from nonprofits.
+Grantseekers can submit a summary of their organizations and the project to firstname.lastname@example.org or via mail to the foundation’s Scottdale, Arizona address.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)